Ash Code: 'Posthuman' LP (2016)

-'Perspektive' LP (2018)
+Perspektive LP (2018) and the first USA tour

+A new single, "Icy Cold", was released on 9 June 2017 as a 7" single, as the first taste of the band's new direction.

+In the video is possible to watch the musicians playing inside the cold eyes of the protagonist.

-On May 18, 2018, the band released the third album "Perspektive” on Swiss Dark Nights / Manic Depression Records.
+On May 18, 2018, the band released the third album Perspektive on Swiss Dark Nights / Manic Depression Records.

-The LP reached the first position in the “Soundcheck” chart of Sonic Seducer and was selected as "Album of the month" too.
+The LP reached the first position in the "Soundcheck" chart of Sonic Seducer and was selected as "Album of the month" too.

-During September 2018 the band announces to have signed with Metropolis Records and every record is reprinted on Cd and vinyl in exclusive editions for the North and South America during the autumn of 2018.
+During September 2018 the band announced to have signed with Metropolis Records and every record is repressed on CD and vinyl in exclusive editions for North and South America during the autumn of 2018.

+In the summer of 2019, the band toured the United States for the first time.
+After their final show in Los Angeles on September 9, they recorded a 'Part Time Punks' session at Comp NY Studio with Be Hussey, which was later released on CD including the bonus track "1981".

-Corona Virus days + 'Fear' EP (2020/2022)
+Coronavirus days + Fear EP (2020/2022)

-On 14 February 2020, a remix of 'She' from Clan Of Xymox was released.
+On 14 February 2020, a remix of "She" from Clan of Xymox was released.

-The arrival of the Coronavirus destroyed all the band's plans, a LATAM tour in July 2020 was cancelled and a USA tour scheduled for September 2020 too, but the band did not lose heart and was among the first ones to experiment a live streaming from home in March, raising funds for a local hospital.
+The arrival of the Coronavirus destroyed all the band's plans, a LATAM tour in July 2020 was cancelled and a US tour scheduled for September 2020 too, but the band did not lose heart and was among the first ones to experiment a live streaming from home in March, raising funds for a local hospital.

 Thanks to the success of the initiative, the band has been at the forefront working for the organization of the Gothicat Festivals, a series of charity online festivals made with contributions from the best bands of the darkwave/goth scene.

+During the summer 2020 Claudia started the side project Neila Invo, a post-punk female trio.

-On 19 March 2021 'Fear' EP was released, the work includes three brand new songs and remixes by Clan Of Xymox, Molchat Doma and Forever Grey.
+On 19 March 2021 Fear EP was released, the work includes three brand new songs and remixes by Clan of Xymox, Molchat Doma and Forever Grey.